janikoskela/Select/README.md

 ===============
 Selex is aimed to be easily customizable and lightweight (No external library dependencies) widget made to function as a <i>select</i>-element.

+Widget requires a <i>select</i>-element to be passed to the constructor (See the examples).
+When widget is rendered the given <i>select</i> is then hidden.
+Widget aims to delegate events to the hidden <i>select</i> so that the user can attach events to it normally.
+This enables that the widget can be easily detached and removed if wanted.

 Usage
 ==============
 See the <a href="https://github.com/janikoskela/Selex/tree/master/examples">examples</a>